ipython/ipython/docs/source/development/messaging.rst

 frontend to decide which to use and how.
 A single message should contain all possible representations of the same information.
 Each representation should be a JSON'able data structure, and should be a valid MIME type.

+Some questions remain about this design:

+* Do we use this message type for execute_result/displayhook?
+Probably not, because the displayhook also has to handle the Out prompt display.
+On the other hand we could put that information into the metadata secion.

 Message type: ``display_data``::